wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 T> Although frequent commits may be a good thing, you will want to ensure that what you have written actually *works* before you commit.
 This may sound silly, but it's an incredibly easy thing to not think about.
 To reiterate, committing code which doesn't actually work can be infuriating to your team members if they then rollback to a version of your project's codebase which is broken!

 ### 4. Synchronising your Repository

+T> ### Important when Collaborating
+T> Synchronising your local repository before making changes is crucial to ensure you minimise the chance for conflicts occurring.
+Make sure you get into the habit of doing a `pull` before you `push`.

 After you've committed your local repository and committed your changes, you're just about ready to send your commit(s) to the remote repository by *pushing* your changes.
 However, what if someone within your group pushes their changes before you do?
 This means your local repository will be out of sync with the remote repository, meaning that any `git push` command that you issue will fail.